Glucagon-like peptide-1 receptor agonists (GLP-1 RAs)

 These side effects happen because the medicine affects how your stomach works and how your body processes sugar and food.
 Most of the time, these side effects go away after your body gets used to the medicine.
 If they do not go away or they are really bothering you, talk to your doctor.

-It is important to talk to your healthcare provider about medication and medication management questions you have.
+It is important to talk to your healthcare provider about medicine and medicine management questions you have.